 Session Chair: Guinevere Lageveen-Kammeijer, Leiden University Medical Center

 The Precision Medicine for Drug Discovery track focuses on approaches that aim to resolve disease complexity.
 This includes molecular, biochemical, bioengineering and bioinformatic strategies in disease biology, diagnostics, screening and translational medicine.
 The session will emphasize the application of state-of-the-art, quantitative, high-throughput and high-resolution approaches to both cellular models and complex tissues.
 These strategies enable multiparametric computational analyses to reveal the complex interplay of genetics, cell types and drugs to advance precision medicine.
-Topics include improvements in stem cell-based disease modelling, bioengineering, molecular and cellular assay and bioinformatic approaches.
+Topics include improvements in stem cell-based disease modeling, bioengineering, molecular and cellular assay and bioinformatic approaches.
 Planned sessions include:

 Closing the Gap Between Assay and Patient